microsoft/playwright/docs/src/locators.md

 ```

 :::tip When to use label locators
-This should be used when locating form fields.
+Use this locator when locating form fields.
 :::
 ### Locate by placeholder